Posted on August 28th, 2020 | By WayKen Rapid Manufacturing

 What Is CNC Milling?

-CNC milling ( computer numerical control milling ) is a machining process through controlling computers and rotating multipoint cutting tools can quickly remove the material from the workpiece and create custom-designed parts or products.
+CNC milling ( computer numerical control milling ) is a machining process through controlling computers and rotating multipoint cutting tools that can quickly remove the material from the workpiece and create custom-designed parts or products.

 Through the CNC milling process, we can machine various materials such as metal, plastic, glass, wood, and produce a variety of custom-designed parts and products.